DimitrieStoica/anotherstoic.github.io/README.md

 > Availability: Up time of the service maintaining your data

-- buckets:
+Buckets:
+- data is stored in S3 buckets as objects accessible via HTTP/HTTS
-  * names must be globally unique, buckets are regional based
+- bucket names must be globally unique, buckets are regional based
-  * default: <100 buckets per AWS account
+- default: <100 buckets per AWS account
-  * names up to 63 characters, only lower case, no period character (bucket name converts to a subdomain when using "." that can't be used with SSL) - bucket name gets converted into DNS
+- names up to 63 characters, only lower case, no period character (bucket name converts to a subdomain when using "." that can't be used with SSL) - bucket name gets converted into DNS
-  * can be versioned enabled
+- can be versioned enabled
-  * allows cross regional replication
+- allows cross regional replication

+Storage Classes:
+- Standard: 11 9's Durability, 4 9's Availability
+- Standard-Infrequent Access: 11 9's Durability, 3 9's Availability
+- Reduced Reduced Redundancy: 4 9's Durability, 4 9's Availability

+Security:
+- Bucket policies: set access controls for accesing data in the bucket associated with - permissions for AWS users
+- Access Control Lists: only control access from users outside the AWS account - public access
+- Data Encryption: server side encryption/ client side encryption

+Data management:
+- Versioning:
+  * allows multiple versions of the same object to exist
+  * recover from accidental deletion
+  * versioning is not enabled by default
+  * once enabled, versioning can't be disabled - only suspended
+  * adds a cost for storing multiple versions of the same object
+- Lifesycle rules:
+  * provides an automatic method of managing the lifecycle of your data stored - move data between storage classes

+Use cases:
+- data backup - for existing AWS services/ on-premises data

 - key in S3 = path
 - version enabled files needs to be all individually deleted (including versions)
 - encryption in transit HTTPS
 - encryption at rest
 - CORS needs to be configured to a bucket

-Operations on Objects: PUT
-- upload object
-- single upload S3 object <= 5GB
-- multipart upload - recommended if size > 100 Mb

-Operations on Objects: GET
-- get range of bytes
-- get complete object

-Operations on Objects: LIST keys

-Operations on Objects: DELETE

-Operations on Objects: RESTORE
-- restores an object previosuly archived on Glacier
+Operations on Objects: PUT, GET, LIST keys, DELETE, RESTORE (restore an object previosuly archived on Glacier)

 Performance (https://minops.com/blog/2015/01/aws-s3-performance-tuning/)
 - Throughput